-A data center outage is not just an operations problem; it is a business problem.
+A critical IT service or a full data center outage is not just an operations problem; it is a business problem.
 The cost of unplanned outages can reverberate far and wide affecting revenue, reputation, and customer loyalty.

-Vigilance and investment are the best stance when it comes to IT Disaster Recovery (DR).
+Vigilance and investment are the best stance when it comes to IT Service Continuity Management (ITSCM).

-David-Kenneth Group’s IT DR philosophy is based on years of working with various standard industry recovery methodologies.
-We believe DR is a custom fit that must support the continuity of an organization’s business operations in both an affordable and sustainable way.
-Our goal is to help you understand, optimize, and right size your IT landscape to respond to any kind of disaster that would affect your organization.”
+David-Kenneth Group’s ITSCM philosophy is based on years of working with various standard industry recovery and service continuity methodologies.
+We believe ITSCM is a custom fit that must support the continuity of an organization’s business operations in both an affordable and sustainable way.
+Our goal is to help you understand, optimize, and rightsize your IT landscape to respond to any kind of outage that would affect your organization.”

-David-Kenneth Group’s DR service is organized into five towers and designed to help organization’s align their DR plan with their day-to-day business operations.
+David-Kenneth Group’s ITSCM service is organized into five towers and designed to help organizations align their ITSCM plan with their day-to-day business operations.
 The five towers are:

 - Governance Framework